Staub v. Proctor Hospital: Lower court proceedings

 The case stemmed from the 2004 termination of Vincent Staub from his radiology technician position at Proctor Hospital in Illinois.
-Staub was a member of the Army Reserve and was periodically required to take time off of work for training.
+Staub was a member of the Army Reserve and was periodically required to take time off work for training.
 According to Staub, Janice Mulally and Michael Korenchuk, two of Staub's supervisors, were openly hostile towards him and belittled his military obligations.
 In 2004, Korenchuk advised the hospital's vice-president of human resources, Linda Buck, that Staub had broken a rule about remaining in the hospital while not seeing patients, despite the fact that Staub had merely visited the hospital's cafeteria and Staub had left a note for his supervisors explaining his absence after he could not contact them directly.

 Staub was fired from his job for the alleged breach of the minor infraction.
 He sued the hospital, claiming that the complaint against him was a sham, and that the real reason he had been fired was due to the hatred of military members demonstrated by his supervisors.
 The jury sided with Staub and awarded him damages, but the hospital appealed the judgement.
 The Seventh Circuit reversed the jury's decision, and found in favor of the hospital.
 Staub appealed, and was granted certiorari by the Supreme Court.